zachweinstein/Deviant-Scroller/README.md

 2. Add the client_id and client_secret to DeviantScroller.cs

-    > private string client_id = "CLIENT_ID"; // replace this

-    > private string client_secret = "CLIENT_SECRET"; // replace this
+    > private DeviantCaller deviantCaller = new DeviantCaller("CLIENT_ID", "CLIENT_SECRET"); // replace CLIENT_ID and CLIENT_SECRET

-The application should now be able to compile
+The application should now be able to compile.